Chapter 10 Common questions

 10.3.5 Copy files from Juniper to local directory

-option is used to recursively copy entire directories
+The scp -r option is used to recursively copy entire directories

 including all subdirectories and files from the specified source to the